Simulate transmission chains

 simulated_chains_mpox <-

-# iterate one function across multiple numbers (chain IDs)
+# iterate one function across multiple numbers (simulation IDs)

-# function to iterate to each chain ID number
+# function to iterate to each simulation ID number

 .f = function(sim) {